Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

-Though it is technically possible to cross-compile software for a different partition, it may not be without problems as not all install scripts that come with software support cross-compiling and as tests may fail when compiling for a CPU with instructions that the host CPU does not support.
+Though it is technically possible to cross-compile software for a different partition, it may not be without problems as not all install scripts that come with software do support cross-compiling and as tests may fail when compiling for a CPU with instructions that the host CPU does not support.

-### Load EasyBuild
+### Step 2: Load EasyBuild

 The next step to install software in the directory you have just indicated, is to load the `EasyBuild-user` module: